mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 ## What Is Models from Code Logging?

 In fact, when MLflow announced this feature, it got me thinking in a more abstract way about the concept of a "model"!
-You might find it interesting, too, if you zoom out and consider a model as a mathematical representation or function that describes the relationship between input and output variables.
+You might find it interesting as well, if you zoom out and consider a model as a mathematical representation or function that describes the relationship between input and output variables.
 At this level of abstraction, a model can be many things!

 One might even recognize that a model, as an object or artifact, represents just one form of what a model can be, even if it’s the most popular in the ML community.
-But if you think about it, a model can also be as simple as a piece of code for a mapping function or a code that sends API requests to external services, like OpenAI APIs.
+If you think about it, a model can also be as simple as a piece of code for a mapping function or a code that sends API requests to external services such as OpenAI's APIs.

-I'll explain the detailed workflow of how to log models from code later in the post, but for now, let's consider it at a high level with Two main steps: first, writing your model code, and second, logging your model from code.
-This will look like the folowing figure:
+I'll explain the detailed workflow of how to log models from code later in the post, but for now, let's consider it at a high level with two main steps: first, writing your model code, and second, logging your model from code.
+This will look like the following figure:

 #### _High Level Models from Code Logging Workflow_: